GRONINGEN-MICROBIOME-CENTRE/PhylogeneticAssociation/README.md

 *KurilshikovA_2019*: Metagenomics data can be requested from EGA (EGAS00001003508).
 Phenotype data can be requested via: http://www.humanfunctionalgenomics.org
 *StrazarM_2021*: Metagenomics data can be accessed from the European Nucleotide Archive (PRJNA686265).
 Phenotype data is included in the original publication.
 #### Acess to phylogenies
-Phylogenetic trees generated in this work are available in the corresponding Zenodo repository.
+Phylogenetic trees generated in this work are available in the corresponding Zenodo repository: https://doi.org/10.5281/zenodo.14651412